 - Collegiality: SINU highly values mutual respect that encourages a sense of community.

 Faculty and Departments

 The Faculty and Departments that define the function of the University.

-Academic aspect of the university are the Faculty's and School's of the university.
+The academic aspect of the university is the Faculty and School of the university.
 They are as follows:

 Faculty of Business & Tourism Studies